White as Milk, Red as Blood

-The husband hangs up a humiliating picture of his wife for visitors to see for all eternity.
+The husband hangs a humiliating picture of his wife up for all visitors to see for all eternity.
 Shelley and I saw a clear parallel to cyber-shaming in today’s online world, where the deep cruelty of kids can have life-long, devastating and sometimes life-threatening effects.
-In the dropcap the wounds always remain.
-The quills may be removed and cast aside but the pain never leaves your memory.
+The wounds remain long after the quills are gone.

 Themes: Stalking and violence against women, women warning women